Mkordibo/DISC/README.md

 # Implementations of LLM Watermarking Algorithms

-This repository contains Python implementations of several recent watermarking algorithms for Large Language Models (LLMs).
+This repository contains Python implementations of several recent watermarking algorithms for Large Language Models (LLMs), including DISC.
 The goal is to provide clear, concise, and faithful replications of these schemes for research purposes.

 ***